meteo-ubonn/meanie3D/README.md

 # meanie3D

 This project provides a very generic implementation of mean-shift clustering on NetCDF data sets.
-The data sets need to follow the "CF-Metadata":http://cfconventions.org.
+The data sets need to follow the [CF-Metadata](http://cfconventions.org).
 The mean-shift algorithm is a robust unsupervised clustering algorithm with a wide range of applications.
 Meanie3D provides a multivariate implementation with no limits as to the number of variables that can be used in constructing the Featurespace.

 This software supports 2D as well as 3D data sets and comes with many configuration options.
-The code was written as part of my efforts within "OASE HErZ group":http://www.herz-tb1.uni-bonn.de and contains some modules that are specific to this application as a result.
+The code was written as part of my efforts within [OASE HErZ group](http://www.herz-tb1.uni-bonn.de) and contains some modules that are specific to this application as a result.
 If interest is there I might remove all specific components at one point.
 Meanie3D is implemented largely as a C++ template library with only a few object files (mostly from the numerical recipes library) for performance reason and uses OpenMP for